Commercial Insurance Comparisons

 Comparison · 7 dimensions

-Both are within Coverage A products-completed-operations hazard of the standard ISO CGL.
-Product Liability = defective product YOU made/sold.
-Completed Operations = finished work at a customer site after you've left.
-Different loss patterns, different exclusions, different named-insured pitfalls.
+Both within Coverage A products-completed-operations hazard of ISO CGL.
+Product Liability = defective product.
+Completed Ops = finished work after leaving.

 See comparison →